cat-react/form/docs/api.md

             }}
             dependencies={['password']}/> // if password is being changed you want that confirm_password will also be revalidated
 ```

+**Warning**: You don't have to define such dependencies for global rules like "equalsField".
+Those global rules create the dependencies automatically.

 ---

-**Warning**: You don't have to define those for global rules like "equalsField".
-Those global rules create those dependencies automatically.

 ### Passes Down
 Props which are passed down to your custom input which uses the HOC.
 Additonally all props which are being passed to the HOC will also be passed down.